Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 What Happens at Each Fitting

-• Fitting #1 (basted stage): The “shell” gets checked for overall fit.
-Speak up: shoulders, bust, waist, hips, and length.
+• Fitting #1 (basted stage): The shell gets checked for overall shape.
+Speak up now: shoulders, bust, waist, hips and length.

-• Fitting #3 (final polish): Lining sits right, buttons align, hems even.
+• Fitting #3 (final polish): Lining sits right, buttons align, hems are even.
 Move: sit, raise arms, climb a step.
-Comfort is king.
+Comfort matters.

 Illustrated Hoi An Fabric 101 guide showing different types of fabrics used by local tailors in Hoi An, Vietnam, including linen, cotton poplin/twill, rayon/viscose, silk (crepe/charmeuse), wool blends, and poly blends, with icons and clothing examples highlighting each fabric's texture, weight, and ideal use for custom-made garments